banzaicloud/one-eye-docs/docs/authentication/_index.md

     The installer will ask you for the following parameters:

     1. **Root domain of Pomerium (localhost.banzaicloud.io)**: Enter the root domain for Pomerium.
-The default root domain is `localhost.banzaicloud.io`.
+The default root domain is `localhost.banzaicloud.io`, which is good for experimenting locally, since it resolves to `127.0.0.1`.
 If you don't use the default, note that:

         - You must configure your DNS to resolve `*.<root-domain>` addresses.
         - GitHub authentication will require a custom clientID/secret pair too.
 For details, see {{% xref "/docs/one-eye/authentication/create-github-oauth.md" %}}.